15 days Private Tour in Morocco (Grand Tour)

-This amazing tour can be adjusted to the number days you will discover the unexpected Morocco, rich and lively with its contrasting, diverse and colorful landscapes, From the Atlas and Anti-Atlas, to the charm of the desert, from the Mediterranean and its rich Arab-Andalusia culture, with “Tangiers the White city” and “Chefchaouen the blue city”.
+This great tour can be adjusted to the number days.
+You will discover unexpected Morocco; rich and lively with its contrasting, diverse and colorful landscapes, from Atlas and Anti-Atlas, to the charm of the desert, from the Mediterranean and its rich Arab-Andalusia culture, with “Tangiers the White city” and “Chefchaouen the blue city”.
 Travel along the Atlantic coast with Casablanca, Rabat, Asilah, to the city of Mogador Essaouira with its fishing port, and then the imperial cities: Marrakech, Fes and Ouarzazate with its 1000 Kasbahs.
 To better appreciate its fascinating diversity Morocco offers this tour.
 You will discover mixture things which famous in Morocco cultural such as economic, imperial and unexpected destinations, with the deserts Merzouga and Zagora and their oasis, as well as a tour through the Dades Valley.

 Day 1: Arrival at Tangier sea port or airport

 Following arrival formalities, transfer to hotel or raid, lunch at your leisure and in afternoon a visit to the city of Tangier, the mythical city of painters and writers such as Matisse and Delacroix.
 Visit the medina between large and small “socco” where the delegation Etas United is situated, the Mendoubia gardens, Kasbah’s square which overlooks the bay and its archaeological museum.
 Take a peaceful break at the Anfa café.
 We’ll continue discovering this city in the end of our 15-day tour.
 The you will have dinner and overnight stay at the hotel.